dnlup/doc/README.md

 })
 ```

-You can enable more metrics, if you need them.
+You can enable more metrics if you need them.

 ###### Garbage collection